thunderrabbit/robnugen-journal-entries/2001/10/09my_moms_article.md

 root out the
 sources of terrorism.
 This is too small a world for indiscriminate hatred.
-We can no longer pretend this is someone else’s problem.</FONT>&nbsp;<BR></BR>
+We can no longer pretend this is someone else's problem.</FONT>&nbsp;<BR></BR>
 </P>
 <P><FONT SIZE="3" FACE="Arial">I believe that